Morphl-AI/MorphL-Collectors-Requirements/google-tag-manager/README.md

 ## Step 3 - Setting up tracking

 Go to the GTM admin panel and follow the steps below.
-The indications below are derived from [this tutorial](https://www.simoahava.com/analytics/improve-data-collection-with-four-custom-dimensions/#3-session-id) where you can find a detailed explanation about the client ID, session ID and hit timestamp.
+The indications below are derived from [this tutorial](https://www.simoahava.com/analytics/improve-data-collection-with-four-custom-dimensions/#3-session-id) where you can find a detailed explanation about the client ID and session ID.

 #### a) Client ID